bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     ```text
     blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"
     ```

+    If you get an error looking up your vuser account, where it does not appear to exist, it likely means your node is still catching up.
+Your local copy of the blockchain won't know about the existence of your account till the block that the tokens were sent to you on, gets synced to you locally.

-    At this point, the new "vuser" account will also have the BNT tokens you funded to it.
-We now need to add this node as a validator for the testnet, as follows:
+19. At this point, the new "vuser" account will also reflect the BNT tokens that were funded to it.
+We now need to add this node as a validator for the TestNet, as follows:

     ```text
     blzcli tx staking create-validator \